Search

 Even if you meet your employer's criteria, the money you pull out because of a hardship withdrawal still may be subject to income taxes and a 10% early withdrawal penalty.
 It also sets back your retirement savings.
 Therefore, you'll want to exhaust all other options before moving forward.

-Both retirement plans also allowed to offer loans, which represent another option for employees in dire straights financially.
-These plans can provide loans of up to 50% of the employee's vested balance or $50,000, whichever is less.
+Both retirement plans allow loans, which represent another option if you're experiencing financial hardship.
+These plans can provide loans of up to 50% of your vested balance or $50,000, whichever is less.

-While loans have several appealing features, it's important to weigh the pros and cons carefully.
-Typically, employees have to pay back the loan within five years, although that may be extended if you're using the funds to purchase a primary residence.
-The loan requirements will require that you pay interest—generally a percentage point or two over the prime rate—but unlike traditional loans, this "fee" goes into your account.
-And, while you're paying yourself back at a modest rate of interest, the money you've borrowed may not be keeping up with the return of the market.
+While loans have several appealing features, weigh the pros and cons carefully.
+Typically, you have to pay back the loan within five years, although that may be extended if you're using the funds to purchase a primary residence.
+The loan requires you to pay interest—generally a percentage point or two over the prime rate.
+But unlike traditional loans, this "fee" goes into your account.
+And while you're paying yourself back at a modest interest rate, the money you've borrowed may not be keeping up with the return of the market.

 How do loans differ from hardship withdrawals?